vizality/community/README.md

-# community
+# Community

-Home of Vizality's verified plugins and themes.
+A list of all of Vizality's community-created plugins and themes.